In the annals of pie history, New England holds a special place.

 A French chef brought to the Parker House in 1855 invented the Boston Cream Pie.
 The hotel owner wanted his hotel to be the finest in the country, and needed a good restaurant to earn that reputation.
 The chef came up with a signature treat, a cake with cream in the middle and a ganache top with chocolate – the distinctive Boston Cream Pie that became a regional favorite.

 “It’s very close to pies that weren’t pies floating around New England at the time,” said Cox.
-Those false pies were called Washington Pies, light cakes with a cream or fruit filling.
-Lafayette Pies were similar.
+People called those false pies Washington Pies, light cakes with a cream or fruit filling.
+Lafayette Pies resembled the Washington Pies.

 “There was an immense nostalgia for the simplicity of that generation,” Cox said.
 “Naming a dessert after Washington and Lafayette was a way of commemorating the independence and history of the country.”

-The Boston Cream Pie was a high-class, high-status dessert that echoed the Washington and Lafayette pies.
+The Parker House presented the Boston Cream Pie as a high-class, high-status dessert that echoed the Washington and Lafayette pies.

 In a note of historical irony, Vietnam’s own revolutionary, Ho Chi Minh, worked in the Parker House bakery and probably made Boston Cream Pie.
 Another revolutionary, Malcolm X, worked as a waiter in the Parker House and probably served Boston Cream Pie.